Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-This delicious lentil cauliflower curry is a nutritious and flavorful vegetarian, vegan, and gluten-free dish!
-It’s so easy to make and leaves you with plenty of leftovers!
-Perfect for busy weeknights!
+This Instant Pot lentil cauliflower curry is a nutritious and flavorful dish that is vegetarian, vegan, and gluten free.
+It is easy to make and always leaves me with plenty of leftovers, which makes it perfect for busy weeknights.

 Lentil Cauilflower Curry served in a stainless steel pot with naan, cilantro and rice on the side

-My Instant Pot is one of my favorite kitchen tools – I use it on a weekly basis for making easy recipes at home!
-It’s so handy for when I just have about 20 minutes while running around with the kids to throw some ingredients into the pot and then forget about it until it’s time to eat.
-And this Instant Pot Lentil Cauliflower Curry is no exception.
+My Instant Pot is one of my favorite kitchen tools, and I use it almost every week to make easy recipes at home.
+It’s perfect for those busy days when I have about 20 minutes while running around with the kids to throw some ingredients into the pot and then forget about it until it’s time to eat.
+This Instant Pot Lentil Cauliflower Curry is no exception.

 Latest Recipe Video!